NoobMahbub/starfall-animation/README.md

 # **starfall-animation**

- A simple animation package like popular image editor [Canva](https://canva.com) Usable in HTML, VanillaJS, React and Typescript Projects.
+ A simple animation package like popular image editor [Canva](https://canva.com) <br>
+ Usable in HTML, VanillaJS, React and Typescript Projects.

 ## Demo Video

 https://github.com/NoobMahbub/starfall-animation/assets/63844626/10f9c6d7-64b9-47ef-b5d5-f25c76e1c784

-starfall-animation is simillar to popular image editor website Canva's Starfall Animation.
+starfall-animation is simillar to popular image editor website Canva's Starfall Animation. <br>
 You can use this package on HTML, VanillaJS, React and Typescript Projects by following our documentation from below.

 ## Documentation